1. How much does it cost?

--We are asking cubs to try to arrive around 6 PM on Friday.
+We are asking Webelos to try to arrive around 6 PM on Friday.
 This will give you enough time to get checked in, situated in your cabin, and ready for the Friday Night Firebowl.

--Checkout time is at 11AM Sunday morning.
+Checkout time is at 11AM Sunday morning.
 We will hold a non-denominational Scout’s Own service in the morning.
 There are also prizes for the Camp Wide Games winners, and patches for the participants.
-If you won’t be able to stay that long please let one of the Directors know so they can give your things before you leave.
+If you won’t be able to stay through the awards ceremony, please let one of the Directors know so they can give your things to you before you leave.

--You will be sleeping in a cabin, so no need to bring a tent.
-There will be a bunk bed with a matress for you to sleep on, so no need for a cot, but you will need a sleeping bag.
-Your Webelos will need their Class A uniform (Blue or Tan BSA shirt) along with a few changes of clothes.
+You will be sleeping in a cabin, so no need to bring a tent.
+There will be a bunk bed with a mattress for you to sleep on, so no need for a cot.
+You will need a sleeping bag and pillow.
+Your Webelos will need their Class A uniforms (Blue or Tan BSA shirt) along with a few changes of clothes.
 When the weather is bad, it’s always a good idea to bring an extra pair of shoes as well.
-A good rain coat is always important (remember, the Boy Scout motto is “Always be prepared”).
+A good rain coat is always important (remember, the Boy Scout motto is “Be Prepared”).
 In addition, your Webelos will need to bring their Ten Essentials to carry around with them.
 These may be checked at one or more of the skills stations during the camp wide games!
 You can find the list of Ten Essentials in your Cub Scout or Boy Scout handbook.
 A Class 1 personal health history form (Parts A&B) is also required for each person staying in camp.
 Please ensure you bring a completed Health Form with you.

 What should I expect from the weekend?

-Saturday afternoon while the Webelos are competing in “Camporee” style games, the parents are invited to a meeting where you can learn more about the Boy Scout process.
-Troops operate very differently from packs, and where there may not have been a place for you to help in many Pack events there will be several places in Troops for you to lend a hand.
+While the Webelos are competing in “Camporee” style games on Saturday afternoon, the parents are invited to a meeting to learn more about the Boy Scout process.
+Troops operate very differently from packs so here you will learn about what to expect and how you can contribute.
 Even if you are involved in a Troop already we invite you to come along and sit through the meeting and help field questions from the new parents.
-This will also be a great place to get ideas on how Troops should operate, and what things to look for in a good Troop.
+This will also be a great place to get ideas on how Troops should operate and what things to look for in a good Troop.
 We have received very positive feedback on this session for the parents every year since we started doing it.